Program

 We assess a family’s housing needs when we receive them.
 We generally begin by offering two weeks of housing support but expect to support families on average for 6-8 weeks.

-We communicate with families up front that the expectation is that they will be able to find their own shelter within that span of time.
+We communicate with families up front that the expectation is that they will be able to find their own shelter within that span of time so that they can make space for other families in need.

 Worker's Cooperative